 Ingredients

-- 40 grams vegan butter [or vegan margarine]
+- 40 grams dairy-free butter [or margarine]

-- 110 grams onion [1 medium diced]
+- 110 grams onion [1 medium, diced]

-- 100 grams carrot [1 medium grated/shredded]
+- 100 grams carrot [1 medium, grated]

-- 80 grams swede [rutabaga/turnip, grated]
+- 80 grams swede [grated]

 - 70 grams mushrooms [very fine diced]